Haley McGee: The Ex-Boyfriend Yard Sale

-McGee's 2018 solo show invites the audience to value eight objects, each a gift from a former boyfriend.
-McGee states that the inspiration for the show was finding herself in debt after moving to London, and needing to work out which objects should be sold in order to pay off her debts.
+McGee's 2018 solo show invited the audience to value eight objects, each a gift from a former boyfriend.
+McGee stated that the inspiration for the show was finding herself in debt after moving to London, and needing to work out which objects should be sold in order to pay off her debts.

 McGee developed the show in partnership with Melanie Frances, a mathematician and digital artist who helped develop a formula which included inputs such as the "relationship index", measures her time with each ex on a scale of one-to-ten, "how hard they made you laugh, the ratio of fun-to-misery and how good the sex was".
 McGee reveals how the formula is derived as the show unfolds.

 The show was adapted into a book which was published in May 2021 by Penguin Random House Canada and Hodder & Stougton in the UK.
 McGee.
 McGee also developed this concept into an audio series, The Cost of Love, an interview format podcast released concurrently with the book.